-- (a) A Director is not disqualified from contracting with the Company in any capacity by reason of holding the office of Director. - (b) A Director may exercise the voting rights conferred by shares in any body corporate held or owned by the Company in the manner they think fit. - (c) In relation to a contract or arrangement in which a Director is in any way interested: - (i) the fact that the Director signed the document evidencing the contract or arrangement will not of itself affect its validity provided that the Board was informed of the Director's interest before the contract or arrangement was entered into and nonetheless approved the contract or arrangement; - (ii) the contract or arrangement may not be avoided merely because the Director is a party to the contract or arrangement or otherwise interested in it: and - (iii) the Director will not be liable to account to the Company for any profit derived in respect of the contract or arrangement merely because of the Director's office or the fiduciary relationship it entails.
+- (a) A Director is not disqualified from contracting with the Company in any capacity by reason of holding the office of Director. - (b) A Director may exercise the voting rights conferred by shares in any body corporate held or owned by the Company in the manner they think fit. - (c) In relation to a contract or arrangement in which a Director is in any way interested: - (i) the fact that the Director signed the document evidencing the contract or arrangement will not of itself affect its validity provided that the Board was informed of the Director's interest before the contract or arrangement was entered into and nonetheless approved the contract or arrangement; - (ii) the contract or arrangement may not be avoided merely because the it; and - (iii) the Director will not be liable to account to the Company for any profit derived in respect of the contract or arrangement merely because of the Director's office or the fiduciary relationship it entails.